 What is a modular home?

-Also known as one-piece or pre-fabricated, modular homes consist of multiple sections, or modules, that can be built away from the site and then assembled on-site.
-Once on-site the sections are slotted into place and joined together to make a complete building in varying arrangements.
+Also known as one-piece or pre-fabricated, modular homes are designed at the planning phase and consist of multiple sections, or modules, that can be manufactured elsewhere and then delivered and assembled on the site of the build.
+Assembly of the many sections involves slotting them into place and joining together to make a complete building.

 These types of homes can be built in less time than traditional construction methods and the sections of a house can be manufactured while the base foundations are laid, considerably shortening the build time compared to traditional construction.